FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 First Iteration:
 ![images](./images/proto1.jpg)

+This design was a good jumping off point, but it uses a suction cup which I realized was not the best method for comparing the LCD screen to a wall.

 Second Iteration:
 ![images](./images/proto2.jpg)

+This design improved on my first design however there are still flaws.
+I added a handle for easier usage, but I realized that the handle needs to be set at an angle so that the user can put the device flush against the wall.

 Third Iteration:
 ![images](./images/proto3.jpg)

+This design is my best iteration.
+It incorporates a tilted handle as well as a button.
+This button can be programmed to have a different function depending on length of button presses, and can be used for saving color templates and sending saved colors to an email address.

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+I have decided to design the device to look like a paintbrush to remind the user what the device is actually used for.
+However I do have concerns about the size of the device, to be truly useful it has to be small enough to be convenient to use.

 ## Part F. Record